 Top Five Violin Brands for Beginner and Intermediate Students

 As previously mentioned, violins vary by type.
 Some are designed for beginner and intermediate students, while others are customized for professional violinists.
 Most of the major violin brands carry a variety of different styles, each designed to best suit a customer’s specific playing needs.

-So, what are the best violin brands?
+So, what are some good violin brands?
 While the question is slightly subjective, we’ve rounded up the top five violin brands based on peer reviews and recommendations.

-When looking for a student-grade violin, Stentor violins are at the top of the list.
-Ranging anywhere from $150 to $180, these violins are reliable and well-built.
+If you’re looking for one of the best violins for beginners, turn to Stentor.
+Stentor violins are at the top of the list for good reason.
+Ranging anywhere from $150 to $180, these violins are not only reliable and well-built, but affordable, too.
 For true beginner students, the Stentor Student I Violin is the most popular option and features a quality fingerboard and pegs.
 For intermediate students, the Stentor Student II Violin is a great option, as it offers better quality and tone due to its ebony pegs and fingerboard.

 Cremona is another great and affordable violin brand.
 Cremona violins are designed to meet the specific needs of both beginner and intermediate students.
 Besides using the highest-quality woods, the company takes quality very seriously and has 22 staff members in charge of quality control.
 The company’s student violin, the Cremona SV-175 Premier Student Violin, starts at around $300.

-Mendini is another brand ideal for beginner and intermediate students.
+Mendini is another brand offering some of the best violins for beginner and intermediate students.
+If you are on a tight budget, this is a prime option.
 Almost all factory made, the instruments offer good value at the low price of $199.
 Additionally, although the violins are low in price, they are durable.
 However, you’ll most likely have to replace the strings at some point, as the quality is not as great when compared to other brands.